-Medical Scribe / Clinical Medical Assisting Combination with Externship
+Medical Scribe / Clinical Medical Assisting with Externship

 An increasing number of healthcare organizations across the U.S. are looking for individuals who can operate in the role of a medical assistant when rooming and closing each patient encounter and medical scribe while the Physician or other licensed healthcare provider is examining the patient

 Why Should You Choose a Career as a combination Clinical Medical Assistant/Medical Scribe?

 The role of a Clinical Medical Assistant is in great demand and growing.
 The growth and complexity of the U.S. healthcare system have resulted in a substantial increase in the need for qualified clinical medical assistants.
-Employment of medical assistants is projected to grow 23 percent from 2018 to 2028, much faster than the average for all occupations.
+The employment of medical assistants is projected to grow 23 percent from 2018 to 2028, much faster than the average for all occupations.
 The growth of the aging baby-boom population will continue to increase the demand for preventive medical services, which are often provided by physicians.
 As a result, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.

 Medical assistants held about 686,600 jobs in 2018 and employment is projected to increase by 154,900 by 2028.
 Most of these assistants work in clinicians’ offices and other healthcare facilities.
 Most medical assistants work in physicians’ offices, hospitals, outpatient clinics, and other healthcare facilities.
 Most medical assistants work full time.
 Some work evenings or weekends to cover shifts in medical facilities that are always open.

 The median annual wage of medical assistants was $34,800 in July 2020.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.

 To see a copy of the US Bureau of Labor Statistics report for medical assistants.

 The increased use of electronic health records (EHR’s) is changing medical assistants’ jobs.
 More and more clinicians are adopting EHR’s, moving all their patient information online.
 This is driving an increase in the use of individuals in the dual role of MA Scribe or Medical Assistant/Medical Scribe.

 MA Scribes work hand-in-hand with our MD, NP, and PA providers.